Skip to content

 The battery charges automatically when main power is applied.
 If the battery is fully depleted (extended storage without power), the first fix after power-up will be a cold start.

-Power supply schematic section Power supply: 5V input, RT9193 (3.3V), RT9166 (2.8V), and ML1220 backup battery.
+Full circuit diagram — LC29H GPS/RTK HAT Full circuit diagram showing power supply section (bottom-left): RT9193 (3.3V), RT9166 (2.8V), and ML1220 backup battery.
+Click to view full resolution.
 Image: Waveshare schematic

 • The module supports a backup mode activated via the WAKEUP pin.
 In backup mode, the module retains ephemeris data while drawing minimal current.
 Toggle the WAKEUP pin to return to active mode.